 Aquamarine gemstoneHome ➤ Encyclopedia of gems ➤ Aquamarine gemstone

-Gemstone aquamarine (noble beryl) is a kind of transparent beryl.
+Aquamarine gemstone (noble beryl, aquamarine) is a kind of transparent beryl.
 The name "aquamarine" is translated from Latin as "sea water".

-Indeed, the color of the aquamarine reminds one of the color of sea water.
+Indeed, the color of aquamarine resembles the color of sea water.
 Although there are aquamarines and other shades - green, blue, yellow, golden and even pink.
-And the color saturation can be increased in the evening or artificial lighting.
-Or it may vary depending on the angle of view (which is very important to consider when cutting a gemstone).
-Some aquamarines are also heat-treated to make them more beautiful (or even change their color altogether).
-In addition, aquamarines can sometimes lose color when exposed to the sun for a long time (color fastness can also be enhanced by heat treatment - heating the aquamarine to 500 degrees).
+Moreover, the color saturation can be enhanced in the evening or artificial lighting.
+Or it can change depending on the angle of view (which is very important to consider when cutting a gemstone).
+And some aquamarines are also heat-treated to make them more beautiful (or even change color altogether).
+In addition, aquamarines can sometimes lose color when exposed to sunlight for a long time (heat treatment can also give color fastness - heating aquamarine to 500 degrees).

-There are also aquamarines with a transient color - for example, with a yellow center and blue edges or blue in the center and greenish along the edges.
+There are also aquamarines with a transitional color - for example, with a yellow center and blue edges or blue in the center and greenish edges.

-In Brazil, aquamarines of unusual blue and sapphire color are mined, which are called maxix-acquamarines (Maxix is the name of the mine).
+In Brazil, aquamarines of an unusual blue-sapphire color are mined, which are called maxix-aquamarines (Maxix is the name of the mine).

-Sometimes, aquamarines contain inclusions - "snow signs” or they are also called “chrysanthemums”.
+Sometimes there are inclusions in aquamarines - “snow signs” or they are also called “chrysanthemums”.

-In nature, aquamarines may reach very large sizes.
-The record belongs to a Brazilian stone, which weighs just over 110 kilograms and is 48.5 cm long.
-Part of this aquamarine is kept in the New York Museum, while the rest is sawn into separate stones.
-And the Kremlin's Armory contains a 30-centimeter scepter of Polish King Stanislav, which was cut from a solid aquamarine.
+In nature, aquamarines can reach very large sizes.
+The record belongs to the Brazilian stone, which weighs just over 110 kilograms and is 48.5 cm long.
+Part of this aquamarine is kept in the New York Museum, the rest is sawn into separate stones.
+And in the Kremlin Armory there is a 30 cm long scepter of the Polish king Stanislav, which was carved from a single aquamarine.

-The price of an aquamarine increases with the color saturation of the stone.
+The price of aquamarine increases with the color saturation of the stone.
 The most expensive and rare are blue aquamarines.
-The price ranges from 80 to 150 dollars per 1 carat depending on the purity and size of the stone.
+Price - from $80 to $150 per 1 carat, depending on the purity and size of the stone.
 Aquamarines of bright blue color are highly valued.
-Their price is from 40 to 100 dollars per carat.
-The cheapest aquamarines with a greenish tint are from $5 to $50 per carat.
-But often greenish aquamarines are irradiated or incinerated to remove the greenish hue.
-Bad quality aquamarine beads can be purchased for $100-300.
+Their cost is from $40 to $100 per carat.
+Aquamarines with a greenish tint are valued the lowest - from $5 to $50 per carat.
+But often greenish aquamarines are subjected to irradiation or calcination to remove the greenish tint.
+Poor non-jewelry quality aquamarine beads can be purchased for $100-$300.